geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 The Emperor, Ingleby, has most reputation,
 Yet *I*, know full well, that he is an upstart.
 Nor has learnt by my rules, what he knows of the art.”
-You may wonder perhaps that a God who did know,
+You may wonder perhaps that a god who did know,
 Who *invented* the art, to another should go,
 But no one alas! of himself aught, can tell,
 E’en if he know the magical art e’er so well.
-Hermes ordered a Jarvey, and full speed he drives,
+Hermes ordered a jarvey, and full speed he drives,
 To the place where the King of the Conjurors lives;
 Who his magical instruments quickly brings forth,
-And tells him his Steed is not now upon Earth.
+And tells him his steed is not now upon earth.

 Uninformed how Roberto flew up with the horse
-“It is fled to the Moon, then,” he cried out, “of course,
+“It is fled to the moon, then,” he cried out, “of course,
 I must seek it <span data-tippy="directly" class="green">at once</span>, or the Muses will chide
 And say, <span data-tippy="on their steed I’d no business" class="green">I’d no right on their pony</span> to ride,”
-Thus saying, from Earth swift Mercurius took flight
+Thus saying, from earth swift Mercurius took flight
-And instantly did in the Valley alight;
+And instantly did in the valley alight;
 Which put <span data-tippy="poor Roberto" class="green">honest Bob</span> in a terrible fright.
 And Hermes himself was in no less surprise,
 That a man, not a courser, appeared to his eyes.